lokumai/smolagents-quickstart-template/docs/experiments_ara.md

 NOTE: if you do this, also add it to win-rate table.

 ## Experiment 4 (MANDATORY): Cost/Context Analysis (~30 min)
-At runtime when we are generating the tutorials (not the knowledge base, only the tutorials) we can analyze the context of the Agent/LLM in 3 ways:
+At runtime, during the **Tutorial Generation phase** (excluding the Knowledge Base generation time), measure the following metrics:

 1. **Overall Cost:** How many tokens are in the agent's context at the end of the tutorial generation? (main agent vs baseline agent) (DO NOT CONSIDER SUBAGENTS!).
 This is similar to counting how much money we spent overall, but instead of dollars, we count tokens.